A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Being a locust.
 Seeing every situation as an opportunity to over-consume, not thinking of the reality you will leave behind for those who come after you.
 You don't need everything, all the time, and all at once.
 Try under-consuming, for a change.

 Speed-running.
-Speed-running life, projects, ideas are all just party-tricks and do not result in a world where your presence is a pleasant and welcomed surprise to those around you.
+Speed-running life, projects, and concept development are all just party-tricks and do not result in a world where your presence is a pleasant and welcomed surprise to those around you.

 Seeking fame when having done nothing of any consequence.
-Please drop this concept.
+Please drop this concept completely.
 Do good work.
 Do lots of it.
+Do it consistently and across many years.
 If your work is great, you will be recognized.
 If not, others will easily recognize your desperation.
 You can only hope they'll be kind enough to ignore your neediness and pitiful yearning for recognition and the approval of others.

 Treating Engineering like a hobby.
 Have hobbies.
 Do engineering.
 They're not the same things.
-They can and should inspire and inform each other, but by makeing the mistaken equivalency of tinkering with an idea for your hobby with "doing engineering", you're likely doing very non-serious work.
+They can, and should, inspire and inform each other, but by making the false equivalency that tinkering with an idea as your hobby is the same as "doing engineering", you're likely doing very non-serious work.

 Treating the EDS like a living room.